Rose McGowan on Weinstein: 'One win is a win for all of us'

 NEW YORK (AP) - She was one of the earliest Harvey Weinstein accusers, and she thought the mogul might never face justice in a court of law.

-Now, actress Rose McGowan, who has accused Weinstein of raping her 20 years ago, is gratified but "still in shock" at the news that he is expected to surrender on Friday and finally face charges of sexual assault, in one of the scores of cases in which he's accused.
+Now, actress Rose McGowan, who has accused Weinstein of raping her 20 years ago, is gratified but "still in shock" at his surrender Friday in a Manhattan courtroom on rape charges.
 And she prays that the charges will stick.

-"I still have very guarded hopes," McGowan told The Associated Press Thursday night.
+"I still have very guarded hopes," McGowan told The Associated Press in an interview Thursday night.
 "The justice system has been something very elusive.
 I hope in this case it works.
 Because it's all true.
 None of this was consensual."

-Weinstein was expected to surrender to authorities on Friday to face charges involving at least one of the women who have accused him of sexual assault, Lucia Evans, two law enforcement officials told the AP.
-It would be the first criminal case against Weinstein since the revelations about him erupted last October and sparked the cultural "reckoning" that became the MeToo movement.
+Weinstein, who has long denied all allegations of nonconsensual sex, was arraigned Friday morning on rape and other charges involving two of the scores of women who have accused him.
+It was the first criminal case against Weinstein since the revelations about him erupted last October and sparked the cultural "reckoning" that became the MeToo movement.

+"We got you, Harvey Weinstein, we got you," she tweeted Friday morning.

 "I hope this gives hope to victims and survivors everywhere, that we are one step closer to justice.
-Because one win is a win for all of us," McGowan said.
+Because one win is a win for all of us," McGowan said Thursday night.
 "It shows that it can be done."

 After talking and writing about the case for so long, including in a recent memoir, "Brave," McGowan, 44, said it came as a huge surprise when news of the legal case finally came.